 A connection profile consists of all the required connection attributes to make a connection to a particular database.
-For more information, see Chapter 14, "Session Manager overview."
+For more information, see "Session Manager

 Attributes required to create Session Manager Configuration Profiles are specific to the type of database to which you are connecting.
 For example, to integrate VisiBroker VisiTransact with an Oracle DBMS, you must use the Session Manager for Oracle OCI.
 Then you may create a connection profile using a combination of attributes that are common to all databases, plus specific ones for Oracle.